nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>views a Client (UC5)</u>.
-2. User requests to add an issue to the Client's Car.
+2. User requests to add an Issue to the Client's Car.
-3. MATER adds the issue to the Client's Car and displays a confirmation message.
+3. MATER adds the Issue to the Client's Car and displays a confirmation message.

     Use case ends.